Magnús Óláfsson: Hebridean-Manx subjugation

 Within months of Hákon's abortive campaign, embassies were sent forth from Norway to discuss terms of peace.
 Meanwhile, Alexander seized the initiative and made ready to punish the magnates who had supported Hákon.
 In 1264, Alexander assembled a fleet and made ready to invade Mann.
 Without any protection from his Norwegian overlord, or from Henry III (who was held captive at the time), Magnús had no choice but to submit to the demands of the powerful King of Scots.
-The two monarchs met at Dumfries, where Magnús swore oaths to Alexander, rendered homage, and surrendered hostages.
+The two monarchs met at Dumfries, where Magnús resigned his crown, swore oaths to Alexander, rendered homage, and surrendered hostages.
 In return for Alexander's promise of protection against Norwegian retribution, Magnús was forced to provide Alexander's navy with several "pirate type galleys"—five of twenty oars and five of twelve oars.
 Alexander then ordered an invasion of the Western Isles, led by Uilleam, Earl of Mar (died ×1281), Alexander Comyn, Earl of Buchan (died 1289), and Alan Durward (died 1275).
 According to the thirteenth-century Gesta Annalia I, the Scots invaders plundered and killed throughout the islands; the expedition itself is corroborated by the late thirteenth century Magnúss saga lagabœtis ("The Saga of Magnús the Lawmender"), which indicates that Scottish forces went into the Hebrides and secured the submission of Aonghus Mór amongst others.
-Another punitive expedition, possibly led by the Earl of Ross, was launched into Caithness and Ross.
+Another expedition to reassert Scottish control, possibly led by the Earl of Ross, was launched into Caithness and Ross.
 The submission forced upon the island-magnates, particularly that of Magnús, marked the complete collapse of Norwegian influence in the Isles.